jmakino/clop-crystal/README.md

   supported.
 * No way to use same option multiple times (such as -s 1 -s 2 ...).
   You can use string  as -s 1,2 and then decode it.
-* Descriptions should not contain the text like "A: B", since it is interpret as YAML tag-data pair.
-"A:B" is okay.

 ## To do